 With final exams finished, many students return home for winter break.
-It’s a great time to catch up with your student and start important conversations in person, rather than over the phone or text.
+This can be a great time to take advantage of talking with your student in-person, rather than over text.
 Below we’ve outlined conversation starters for key topics.

-Keep in mind: for many students, winter break is an opportunity to catch up on sleep and reconnect with friends they haven’t seen in months.
+Keep in mind, for many students, winter break is an opportunity to catch up on sleep and reconnect with friends they haven’t seen in months.
 Not all students will be ready to have these conversations the moment they walk through the door.
-Give your student time to settle in and relax, and know that there’s plenty of time to connect.
+Give your student time to settle in and relax, and know that there is plenty of time to connect.

 Over the break, students will begin to receive their final course grades and may experience joy, disappointment, or relief.
 Some students are just beginning to explore their major, while others are focused on life after graduation.
 No matter where your student is in the process, here are ways to get the conversation started: